List of awards and nominations received by Madhuri Dixit: Filmfare Awards

 The Filmfare Awards are presented annually by The Times Group and Filmfare magazine to honour both artistic and technical excellence of professionals in the Hindi language film industry of India.
 The Filmfare ceremony is one of the oldest and most prominent film events given for Hindi films in India.
 Dixit has received seventeen nominations in the Filmfare Awards and has won six awards, including four in the Best Actress category and one in the Best Supporting Actress category.
+In 2011, Dixit was awarded the Filmfare Special Award for completing twenty-five years in the Indian film industry.